Best Pregnancy Apps in 2026

 ★ 4.7 (326 reviews) Free + Premium

 ZenPregnancy is a pregnancy meditation and hypnobirthing app with over 200,000 downloads.
-It includes daily guided meditations matched to your trimester, a full hypnobirthing audio library, breathing exercises, birth affirmations, a contraction timer, baby kick counter, and due date calculator.
+It includes daily guided meditations matched to your trimester, a hypnobirthing audio library, breathing exercises, birth affirmations, a contraction timer, baby kick counter, and due date calculator.

 What’s good